wp-plugins/mailchimp-for-wp/readme.txt

 > - Log & Statistics, providing you with useful insights like your new MailChimp subscribers came from.<br />
 > - Priority support over email.<br /><br />
 > [Upgrade to MailChimp for WordPress Pro](https://mc4wp.com/features/#utm_source=wp-plugin-repo&utm_medium=mailchimp-for-wp&utm_campaign=after-features-link)

+= What is MailChimp? =

+MailChimp for WordPress is a plugin that connects your WordPress site to MailChimp, so you will need to have a MailChimp account first.
+MailChimp is a newsletter service that allows you to send out email campaigns to a list of email subscribers.
+MailChimp is absolutely free for lists up to 2000 subscribers, which is why it is the go-to choice for small businesses or starting entrepreneurs.
+That doesn't mean MailChimp is not a great choice for bigger businesses though.

+If you do not yet have a MailChimp account, [creating one is 100% free and only takes you about 30 seconds](https://mc4wp.com/out/mailchimp> #### MailChimp for WordPress Pro

 == Installation ==